Freshwater aquarium: Themes

 Fish come in a large variety of species, from several different geographical regions.
 Most aquarium fish originated in Central America, South America, Africa, Asia or Oceania.
 Fish can be kept in different combinations of species and in different kinds of aquatic environments.
 Four common themes include the community aquarium, the goldfish aquarium, the African cichlid aquarium, and the planted aquarium.

 A community aquarium refers to the mixing of fish and plants from different geographical areas with an emphasisis on the color and hardiness of the specimens.
 An example is the combination of gouramis, tetras, and rasboras with a selection of hardy plants such as Hygrophila difformis, Hygrophila polysperma, and Vallisneria spiralis.
 Choosing fish that are peaceful and compatible with each other is important in a community tank.

 A goldfish aquarium can be set up as an unfurnished and bare-bottom tank to emphasize the bright coloration of the fish.
 A combination of different varieties of goldfish and decorations that contrast with the vivid colors of the fish would make an attractive display.
+A 20-gallon tank with a proper filter like a sponge filter is recommended for one goldfish.
+Each new goldfish requires 10 extra gallons to maintain water parameters and a regular tank maintenance schedule.
+Goldfish also tend to prefer higher quality food such as brine shrimp because lower quality food can contain more indigestible food, causing the tank to become quickly dirty.
 Live plants are not usually grown with goldfish, except for hardy, oxygenating plants like Egeria, because goldfish regularly disturb the substrate.
 They may also feed on softer-leaved plants.
 Plastic plants can be used instead.

 An African cichlid aquarium commonly consists of Lake Tanganyika or Lake Malawi cichlid varieties, and generally requires a large number of rocks combined with a substrate of fine gravel or sand.
 The rocky environment should provide numerous caves and hiding places.
 Because cichlids, like goldfish, disturb the substrate by digging, plastic plants should be used as a substitute for live plants.
 However, real plants like Vallisneria or Anubias can be tried in a cichlid tank.